A Fully Implicit Method for Robust Frictional Contact Handling in Elastic Rods: Simulation Results

 \subsection{Comparison between IMC and IPC}

-Both IMC and IPC were used to simulate 250 seconds of rotation for scenarios with 2, 3, 5, and 10 flagella as shown in Fig \ref{fig:flagella_frames}.
+Both IMC and IPC were used to simulate 250 seconds of rotation for scenarios with 2, 3, 5, and 10 flagella as shown in Fig. \ref{fig:flagella_frames}.
 As the friction coefficient between structures is usually trivial in viscous fluids, we consider purely contact without friction ($\mu = 0$).
 First, a side-by-side visual comparison for $M=5$ is shown for IMC and IPC in Fig. \ref{fig:imc_vs_ipc}(a).
-For various time steps, we can see that the configurations of the flagella are near identical, indicating that both methods have comparable accuracy.
+For various time steps, we can see that the configurations of the flagella are near identical, indicating that both methods have comparable performance.
 To further study this similarity, we define normalized average difference $\bar {e}$ to measure the difference in flagella nodal configurations between IMC and IPC:

 The relationship between normalized average difference $\bar e$ and time $t$ is shown in Fig.~\ref{fig:imc_vs_ipc}(d).
-Here, we can find that the difference between the configurations is quite minimal, further cementing the notion that IMC and IPC possess comparable accuracy.
+Here, we can find that the difference between the configurations is quite minimal, further cementing the notion that IMC has comparable performance to IPC despite the loss of non-penetration guarantee.

 Where IMC starts to improve upon IPC is in terms of computational efficiency.
 Detailed metrics for all runs can be seen in Table \ref{tab:metrics} which showcase the average iteration per time step (AIPTS), average time per time step (ATPTS), total iterations, and total run time.
 All metrics were recorded using time steps with at least one contact.
 Here, we can see that IMC was able to converge with less average iterations than IPC for all flagella cases resulting in significant reductions in total run time.
 These run time improvements are most drastic for $M=2$ and $M=3$ and start to decrease as $M$ increases further as the RSS force computation starts to become a bottleneck.
 Regardless, a clear monotonic decrease can still be seen.